 Whether or not you should convert to a Roth largely depends on your future.
 Will you be richer or poorer when you retire?
 Also, many employers are willing to match your contributions to a traditional 401k to a certain degree, whereas for a Roth they aren't.

-For most people, a Roth conversion simply isn’t worth the money.
-But for some it certainly is!
-If you need help determining if a Roth conversion is in your best interest call Royal Legal Solutions now at (512) 757–3994 to schedule your free consultation!
+For most people, a Roth conversion simply isn't worth the money.
+But for some circumstances, it's a no-brainer.
+If you need help determining if a Roth conversion is in your best interest call Royal Legal Solutions now at (512) 757–3994 to schedule your retirement consultation.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.

 Ready to know more than your attorney?
 Join our community platform where you'll get immediate FREE access to all our best educational resources for real estate investors.
 Including 8 Masterclasses, group mentoring replays, and much, much more.

 Join thousands of real estate investors in all 50 states as they enjoy exclusive content, special promotions, and behind-the-scenes access to me and my guests.
 No spam, ever.
 Just great stuff!